Conservation laws with discontinuous flux function on networks: a splitting algorithm: A splitting algorithm on networks

 \subsection{Networks}

 The key idea to numerically solve such discontinuous conservation laws on networks is to use the splitting algorithm only on the roads and determine the correct in- and outflows at the boundaries by the help of the Riemann solver established in, e.g. theorem \ref{thm:ntom}.
 As the splitting algorithm works with flux values, there is no need to compute the exact densities at the junction.
-Instead we need to know how the solution at the junction influences the flux values.

-Assume that the initial values $u^\text{in}_{i,0}(x)$ and $u^\text{out}_{j,0}(x)$ and the boundary values $u^\text{in}_{i,0}(a,t)$ and $u^\text{out}_{j,0}(b,t)$ are given.
-Considering the splitting algorithm \eqref{GleichungSplittAlgScheme} at a fixed junction several issues occur.
-In the first half step of the algorithm, we start with $j = J$ to avoid solving a nonlinear equation system.
-Here, the value $g_{J+1}^n$ is determined by the density value at the boundary.
-For every outgoing road the boundary values are known.
-However, for the incoming road the density value at the junction is necessary.
-Since we intend to avoid the exact calculation of the density at the intersection, the main point is an adjustment to $g_{J+1}^n$.
-Therefore, we need to know the shift used to adjust the incoming fluxes on to the curve $p$.

-Also the second half step relies on $p$, as the splitting algorithm uses a Godunov type scheme based on $p$.
-Nevertheless, it is crucial to use the discontinuous flux function $f$ when calculating demand and supply at the junction, since otherwise not only the flux values can be different but also the decision whether supply or demand is active.

-Therefore, we need to compute the fluxes at the junction with the original discontinuous flux function $f$.
-Then, we can determine the densities at the junction with the help of the Riemann solver from theorem \ref{thm:ntom}.
-Afterwards, these density values can be used to calculate their corresponding flux $p$ to get the boundary values in the splitting algorithm.
-The difference between the fluxes calculated with $f$ and the ones with $p$ can then be used to determine $g_{J+1}^n$.
-Studying first each junction type in detail allows to determine the corresponding flux values based on the density values and the supply and demand functions.
-Hence, the intermediate expensive step for the computation of the exact densities can be skipped.
+Instead we need to know how the solution at the junction influences the flux values. \rv{The algorithm for a single junction is depicted in algorithm \ref{algo:complete}.
+The general description of the algorithm allows for either junctions with given distribution or right of way parameters.
+For simplicity, we assume that each road is represented by the same interval $(a,b)$, such that we have $I_1^{\text{in}}=\dots=I_n^{\text{in}}=I_1^\text{out}=\dots=I_m^\text{out}=(a,b)$. \begin{remark} Note that this simplification enables the use of the same grid points on each road which spares further sub- or superindices.
+However, the algorithm can be easily adapted to different road lengths. \end{remark} We assume in the following that the space and time grid is the same as in the previous subsection.